 David knelt by Albert.
 “Why were you saying those things?
 You hurt Annie and Gilly very much.”

 “I don’t know who they are.
 I don’t know where I am.
-Where’s…” And then Albert trailed off, as he felt one side of his face sagging down.
+Where’s…” Albert trailed off, as one side of his face sagged down.
 Was there something burning?

 “Oh God.
 Tell me your name now.”
 David ordered.